Kitty Duterte: Early life and education

-Kitty Duterte was born in the United States on April 10, 2004, to Davao City Mayor Rodrigo Duterte and nurse Cielito "Honeylet" Avanceña.
-Rodrigo himself had not visited the United States since the year 2000, having expressed disdain for the country since the Evergreen Hotel explosion in Davao City in 2002.
-Avanceña returned to the Philippines with Kitty shortly after the latter's birth.
+Veronica Avanceña Duterte was born in San Diego, United States, on April 10, 2004, to then-Davao City mayor Rodrigo Duterte and then-nurse Cielito "Honeylet" Avanceña.
+Rodrigo himself had not visited the country since 2000, having expressed disdain for the country since the Evergreen Hotel explosion in Davao City in 2002.
+Avanceña, who had been working in the U.S., returned to the Philippines with Kitty shortly after the latter's birth.

 Duterte studied at Stella Maris Academy in Davao City.
-Attended University of the Philippines-Diliman studying Political Science.